Miguel Sabah: International career

-Sabah was called up by the senior national team coach Javier Aguirre on May 15, 2009, for the 2010 World Cup qualifiers against El Salvador and Trinidad and Tobago.
+Sabah was called up by the senior national team coach Javier Aguirre on 15 May 2009, for the 2010 World Cup qualifiers against El Salvador and Trinidad and Tobago.
 Sabah earned his first international cap against Trinidad and Tobago, coming in for Nery Castillo in the 34th minute.
 Aguirre included Sabah on the 2009 CONCACAF Gold Cup roster.
-Sabah scored his first international goal on July 9, 2009, against Panama, that goal was the 500th goal in CONCACAF Gold Cup history.
-On August 12, 2009, Sabah also scored a late winner against the United States in a crucial CONCACAF World Cup qualifying match.
+Sabah scored his first international goal on 9 July 2009, against Panama, that goal was the 500th goal in CONCACAF Gold Cup history.
+On 12 August 2009, Sabah also scored a late winner against the United States in a crucial CONCACAF World Cup qualifying match.
 However, he was not on the final list for the 2010 FIFA World Cup due to an injury.

 Personal life

-Miguel Sabah Rodriguez is of Lebanese descent on his father's side.
+Miguel Sabah Rodríguez is of Lebanese descent on his father's side.
 He was born in Cancún, Mexico.